SkittlePox/skittlepox.github.io/_pages/about.md

 ### Research Philosophy

-My research stems from the hypothesis that humans are interacting with a rich and highly structured decision process that is induced by their perception and action cognition systems, and that **natural language is used to express information about this decision process**.
+My research stems from the hypothesis that humans are interacting with a rich and highly structured decision process that is induced by their perception and action systems, and that **natural language is used to express information about this decision process**.
 In this view, understanding language is a matter of 1) modeling the human decision process using formalisms from reinforcement learning (these are often structured Markov Decision Processes), and 2) grounding language to statements about such decision processes.

 I am deeply inspired by ideas in linguistics, psychology, cognitive science, philosophy of mind/language, and semiotics.
 I track almost all the academic papers I read [here](https://www.zotero.org/benjamin-spiegel/library) and all the books I read [here](https://speeg.notion.site/5de77c8575634b90b4699d0f185295cb?v=a884d376bf6b4e5a99a27e9aa2e98698&pvs=4).
 Feel free to reach out and ask about anything in my library!